 - Configure feature BRS. - Enable BRS on interface 1. - Enable BRS on circuits 16, 17, 18.
 Default circuit definitions for traffic class handling are used for these circuits. - Access the set-circuit-defaults menu to define default circuit definitions for traffic class handling. - ₫ Add traffic classes and assign protocols and filters to the traffic classes. - List and show the BRS definitions for circuit 16.
 Since circuit 16 is using default circuit definitions, the traffic classes and protocol and filter assignments defined by the default circuit definitions are displayed. - Change circuit 17 from using default circuit definitions to use circuit-specific definitions for traffic class handling by creating a unique class, CIRC171.
-This class can have protocols, filters, or tags assigned to it. - Solution Change the default circuit definitions such that the DEF1 and DEF2 traffic classes each reserve 10% of the bandwidth and then show that these changes are picked up by circuit 16 but not by circuit 17, since circuit 17 is now using circuit-specific definitions. - Alter circuit 17 to use default circuit definitions for traffic class handling instead of circuit-specific definitions.
+This class can have protocols, filters, or tags assigned to it - Each classes each reserve 10% of the bandwidth and then show that these changes are picked up by circuit 16 but not by circuit 17, since circuit 17 is now using circuit-specific definitions. - Alter circuit 17 to use default circuit definitions for traffic class handling instead of circuit-specific definitions.